d0tTino/Culture/docs/scenario_hooks.md

 ## Evaluation targets

 Use the optional `evaluation_targets` block to declare bounds for each metric.
 These targets help flag runs that deviate from expected group dynamics.
+The values are interpreted alongside the telemetry emitted by the corresponding evaluation hook.

 | Hook       | Target field    | Description |
 |------------|-----------------|-------------|